 2. Put the gathered mercury into a closed vessel.

-Put the gathered mercury into a closed vessel.
+Put the previously gathered mercury into a closed vessel.

-To prevent the evaporation of mercury contained in the vessel, a layer of water of at least 5 cm thickness may be poured onto the mercury, and then vessel may then be closed.
+To prevent the evaporation of the mercury contained in the vessel, a layer of water of at least 5 cm may be poured onto the mercury, and the vessel may then be closed.

 3. Taking the mercury to a safe place.